Get Power BI Desktop

 Automatic updates: Windows downloads the latest version automatically in the background as soon as it's available, so your version will always be up to date.

-- Smaller downloads - The Microsoft Store ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.
+Smaller downloads: Microsoft Store ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.

-- Admin privilege is not required - when you download the MSI directly and install, you must be an administrator for the installation to complete successfully.
-When you get Power BI Desktop from the Microsoft Store, admin privilege is not required.
+Admin privilege isn't required: When you download the package directly and install it, you must be an administrator for the installation to complete successfully.
+If you get Power BI Desktop from the Microsoft Store, admin privilege is not required.

-- Language detection - the Microsoft Store version includes all supported languages, and checks which languages is being used on the computer each time it is launched.
-This also affects the localization of models created in Power BI Desktop; for example, built-in date hierarchies will match the language that Power BI Desktop was using when the .pbix file was created.
+Language detection: The Microsoft Store version includes all supported languages, and checks the language used on your computer each time it's launched.
+This language support also affects the localization of models created in Power BI Desktop.
+For example, built-in date hierarchies match the language that Power BI Desktop is using when the .pbix file is created.

-There are a few consideration and limitations for installing Power BI Desktop from the Microsoft Store, which include the following:
+The following consideration and limitations apply when you install Power BI Desktop from the Microsoft Store:

 - If you use the SAP connector, you may need to move your SAP driver files to the Windows\System32 folder.

-- Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the MSI version.
-You might have to reconnect to your recent datasources and re-enter your data source credentials.
+- Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the .exe version.
+You might have to reconnect to your recent datasources and reenter your data source credentials.

 The Power BI Report Server version of Power BI Desktop is a separate and different installation from the versions discussed in this article.
 For information about the Report Server version of Power BI Desktop, see Create a Power BI report for Power BI Report Server.